danpersa/address-updater/README.md

 ## README

+### Important

+This is only the concept part!!
+The final version will follow!!

 ### Technologies

-The application is a Spring Batch application.
+- The application is a Spring Batch application.

-I'm using Spring Boot to quickly start the Spring Batch Job.
+- I'm using Spring Boot to quickly start the Spring Batch Job.

-I will use JPA to persist the Entities in a database.
+- I will use JPA to persist the Entities in a database.

-I'm using the Apache Tika library to extract the text inside of the HTML body.
+- I'm using the Apache Tika library to extract the text inside of the HTML body.

-I will use Lucene to index the text of the body of the HTML, in order to faster find the addresses.
+- I will use Lucene to index the text of the body of the HTML, in order to faster find the addresses.

 ### Flow Description